CSYE6225-Cloud-Spring24/tf-gcp-infra/README.md

 # Google Cloud

-## Project Description:
+## Project Description
-This project automates the creation of a Virtual Private Cloud (VPC) network and two subnets (one for a web application and one for a database) in Google Cloud Platform using Terraform.
+The project uses Terraform to define the infrastructure as code (IaC) for provisioning Virtual Private Cloud (VPC) networks and subnets in Google Cloud Platform.
+It allows for the creation of multiple VPCs and associated subnets, enabling the segregation of resources based on different use cases or environments.

+## Features
+1. Automated creation of VPC networks and subnets
+2. Support for creating multiple VPCs in parallel
+3. Configuration of routing and other network settings
+4. Infrastructure as code for reproducibility and version control

 ## Prerequisites
 Before you begin, ensure you have the following installed: